 Click on Directory Security, disable anonymous access and tick Integrated Windows authentication.

 3.)
-Configure IIS "uddipublic" virtual directory to use UDDI Authentication
+Configure IIS "uddipublic" virtual directory to use UDDI Authentication in the computer management snap in go to Internet Information Services - Web Sites - Default Web Site

-Right click "uddipublic" and select Properties
+Right click "uddipublic"and select Properties

 Click on Directory Security, enable anonymous access.